TheNickOfMax/PeepoJour/README.md

 npm run dev -- --open
 ```

-To commit, create your own branch with a meaningfull name and commit to it, then make a pull request.
+To contribute, create your own branch with a meaningfull name and commit to it, then make a pull request.

 ## Building